Santa Clara University

-Santa Clara University is a private Jesuit university in Santa Clara, California.
+Santa Clara University is a private Jesuit university in Santa Clara, California, United States.
 Established in 1851, Santa Clara University is the oldest operating institution of higher learning in California.
 The university's campus surrounds the historic Mission Santa Clara de Asís which traces its founding to 1777.
-The campus mirrors the Mission's architectural style and is one of the finest groupings of Mission Revival architecture and other Spanish Colonial Revival styles.
+The campus mirrors the Mission's architectural style and contains Mission Revival architecture and other Spanish Colonial Revival styles.
 The university is classified as a "Doctoral/Professional" university.

 The university offers bachelor's degrees, master's degrees, and doctoral degrees through its six colleges, the College of Arts and Sciences, School of Education and Counseling Psychology, Leavey School of Business, School of Engineering, Jesuit School of Theology, and School of Law.
-It enrolls about 5,400 undergraduate students and about 3,300 postgraduate students.
+It enrolls 6,484 undergraduate students and about 3,151 postgraduate students as of Fall 2024.

-Among Santa Clara's alumni are governors, congressmen, mayors, senators, presidential cabinet members, and one Catholic cardinal.
-Santa Clara alumni founded Nvidia and Farmers Insurance, and created JavaScript.
-Santa Clara's alumni have won a number of honors and nominations, including Oscars, Grammys, Pulitzer Prizes, the NBA MVP Award, and induction into the Rock and Roll Hall of Fame.
-Santa Clara alumni have served as mayors of San Francisco, Los Angeles, Oakland, San Jose, and Washington, D.C.
-The two most recent Governors of California attended Santa Clara.

 Santa Clara's sports teams are called the Broncos.
 Their colors are red and white.
 The Broncos compete at the NCAA Division I levels as members of the West Coast Conference in 19 sports.
 Broncos have won NCAA championships in both men's and women's soccer.
 Santa Clara's student athletes include current or former 58 MLB, 40 NFL, and 12 NBA players and 13 Olympic gold medalists.